What is ME / CFS?

 You know that cold, fat heavy rain that soaks you within seconds?
 Picture that pouring from the sky as I went into hospital that dark winter evening.
 I distinctly remember the sensation of wanting to dash in out of the rain, I would have normally run and jumped over the puddles, but my body stood virtually frozen to the spot, hardly able to move.
 The rain poured over me like buckets of cold water and it took every available ounce of strength I had to just shuffle one foot in front of the other, unable to walk around the puddles or even pick my feet off the ground.

 In hindsight, I wish that I had taken the Doctors advice and been admitted into hospital to have intravenous antibiotics.
-I had a severe kidney infection and suspected sepsis.
+I had a severe kidney infection and they were concerned about sepsis.
 However, I had a daughter to look after and a life to get on with and I didn’t want to be in hospital taking up valuable bed space.
 So I promised the Doctor I would go home for complete bed rest and take the strong antibiotics and come back if it got worse.
 Mind over matter and all that.
-I’d had kidney infections before, no big deal, I just thought I would take the antibiotics and be fine in a couple of days with plenty of rest.
+I’d had kidney infections before, no big deal, I just thought I would take the antibiotics and be fine in a couple of days/weeks with plenty of rest.
 I rested like I had never rested before, giving my body everything it needed to recover, but sadly it did not.
 We now know that I was resistant to the antibiotics, perhaps even reacting badly to them, and my body went into some kind of emergency shock.
-There were a couple of times when things got to the point where my husband was holding the phone about to call for an ambulance as I was way too ill to leave my bed and go to hospital.
+There were a couple of times when things got to the point where my husband was holding the phone to call for an ambulance as I was way too ill to leave my bed and go to hospital.
 However, we just thought that my paralysed body, inability to breathe and the feeling I was dying as my body completely shut down, was just a panic attack and that I’d be fine with lots of rest.
-Oh the benefits of hindsight from a non foggy mind.
 That is why I always encourage anyone to go to hospital and not just think you can fight through these things.
 I wish I knew then what I know now and maybe by sharing it might help someone else in the future?

 Fast forward a few months, I’m having to live with relatives sitting in their Doctor’s office, with a tremor in my right arm that comes on when I try and walk.
 The sheer effort of just getting to the doctors surgery is completely exhausting.
 It goes way beyond feeling ‘tired’.
 To put it in context, with the birth of my beloved daughter I had a 50 hour labour resulting in emergency C-section and 6 months of hardly any sleep, I understand what it’s like to feel tired and exhausted.
 However, this feels completely different.
 CFS/ME feels like your body is physically shutting down and is unable to function, no matter how positive you are and how much you try to convince your legs to move they simply refuse.
 It’s like my body became disconnected from my mind and decided to just do it’s own thing and go on strike!